software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > "It's great that we now have the basic functionality for managing quizzes!
 What we now need is a way for the teacher to categorize quizzes and student to take the published quizzes.
 >
-> To quickly see which quizzes are published and which are not, there should be some way for the teacher to filter the quiz list based on the published status.
-There could be for example "All", "Published", and "Not published" tabs at the top of the list.
-Similarly, the teacher should also be able to filter the question list based on the difficulty level.
-Like with the quiz list, there could be for example "All", "Easy", "Normal" and "Hard" tabs at the top of the list.
+> To quickly see questions of different difficulty level, the teacher should be able to filter the question list based on the difficulty level.
+Like with the quiz list implemented during the previous Sprint, there could be for example "All", "Easy", "Normal" and "Hard" tabs at the top of the list.
 >
 > To be able to categorize quizzes, the teacher should be able to add a category.
 A category has a name, for example "Vocabulary" and a description, for example "Questions related to the vocabulary of a language".
 The name can't be blank and there can't be multiple categories with the same name.
 The description is optional.
 There should be a form for adding a category and a separate page for listing the added categories.
 The categories should be listed in an alphabetical order based on the name.
 >